 4 x Tshirts – Three sports tshirts for hiking in, plus a regular one that you can wear at night for chilling out in.
 A quick drying fabric is ideal for your tshirts for when they get wet.
 Something like these which wick sweat, are anti-odour, and dry fast will do the trick.

 1 x Fleece – If it starts to get cold you’ll want to sling on something warm and comfortable, a fleece is perfect.
 This one from Columbia is a great choice.

 1 x Down Jacket – If you get really unlucky then you’re gonna want some serious protection from the cold.
-The most popular choice for hikers is a down jacket like this North Face one.
+The most popular choice for hikers is a down jacket like this Colombia one.
 They’re lightweight and pack into a tiny space when not using them, yet keep you toasty warm when called upon.

 4 x Wicking Underwear – Sports underwear is great, it keeps your nether regions sweat free and mighty fresh – nough said.

 2 x Shorts – If you get lucky like we did you may catch a few rays while walking the WHW.
 I was thankful I’d packed a couple of pairs of shorts for those days as I’d have been roasting otherwise.
 Any sports shorts like these will do the trick.

 2 x Sports Leggings – Leggings are extremely diverse and strangely enough are great in the cold, heat, and rain.
 They aren’t heavy but will keep you warm, and when it rains they dry extremely quickly.
 We actually both wore sports leggings on a few days and loved them – I’d be tempted to make them my number one legwear next time.